UniversalDependencies/docs/_myv/index.md

 ---
 **Instruction**: Specify any unused tags.
 Explain what words are tagged as PART.
 Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
 Include links to language-specific tag definitions if any.

-For more information, see the list of [Erzya POS tags](../pos/index.html).

 ### Features

 *

 ---
 **Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
 Describe other noteworthy features.
 Include links to language-specific feature definitions if any.

-For more information, see the list of [Erzya features](../feat/index.html).

 ---